HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Introduction

-Recent progress in document parsing roughly falls into three categories: pipeline-based~\cite{marker,mineru,docling}, end-to-end~\cite{nougat,got,olmocr}, and hybrid~\cite{dolphin,monkeyocr,mineru2_5} approaches.
-Pipeline-based methods decompose the parsing workflow into multiple sub-tasks—such as layout analysis, reading-order prediction, text recognition, formula recognition, and table parsing—each addressed by a lightweight specialized model.
-This modularity enables components such as text, formula, and table recognition to run in parallel across different regions, delivering high computational efficiency.
-End-to-end approaches, typically built on vision–language models (VLMs)~\cite{alayrac2022flamingo,li2022blip,chen2022pali,liu2023improved}, input an image and directly generate the full parsing output.
-These models feature a clean architecture and benefit from the strong semantic modeling capabilities of VLMs.
-However, their decoding is inherently slow for long outputs because autoregressive decoding generates tokens sequentially, causing latency to scale approximately linearly with sequence length.
-Hybrid approaches aim to combine the advantages of both paradigms by first performing layout analysis to segment a page into semantic regions, which are then parsed in parallel by a single VLM.
-Although this reduces overall latency, each region is still decoded autoregressively, leaving a residual bottleneck.
-Moreover, the multi-stage structure typically prevents true end-to-end optimization and limits compatibility with recent improvements—such as RL-based parsing enhancements~\cite{infinity_parser,olmocr_2}—that assume end-to-end training.
+Recent progress in document parsing can be divided into three categories: pipeline-based~\cite{marker,mineru,docling}, end-to-end~\cite{nougat, got,olmocr}, and hybrid~\cite{dolphin,monkeyocr,mineru2_5} approaches.
+Pipeline-based methods decompose the workflow into sub-tasks (e.g., layout analysis~\cite{lggpt2025zhang}, reading-order prediction, text recognition, formula recognition, and table parsing), each handled by a lightweight specialist.
+This design enables region-level parallel recognition after layout segmentation, thereby improving efficiency.
+However, the overall performance is often limited by lightweight recognizers, and errors can propagate across stages.
+End-to-end approaches are typically built on vision–language models (VLMs)~\cite{alayrac2022flamingo,li2022blip,chen2022pali,liu2023improved}, which directly generate the full parsing results for the input image.
+Benefiting from VLMs’ strong semantic modeling and the global coherence maintained during generation, these methods are usually more robust to complex layouts, noise, and cross-region dependencies.
+However, autoregressive decoding makes long outputs inherently slow, causing latency to grow roughly linearly with sequence length.
+Hybrid approaches aim to combine both paradigms: they first perform layout analysis to segment a page into semantic regions, and then decode these regions independently in parallel with the VLM.
+While region parallelism improves efficiency, independence across each individual region removes cross-region correlation (e.g., reading order, cross-column connections), which might damage page-level coherence.
+Moreover, once the predicted layout or reading-order priors are wrong, the VLM is forced to decode under incorrect partitions/orders, resulting in error propagation.
+In summary, existing approaches still struggle to simultaneously exploit region-level parallelism for efficiency while preserving page-level global coherence for robustness.